Acquaviva, San Marino: History

-The municipality owes its name to a spring that rises at the foot of Monte Cerreto, a hill covered in pine trees, and with whose water, according to tradition, St. Marinus baptized new followers of Christianity.
+The municipality owes its name to a spring that rises at the foot of Monte Cerreto, a hill covered in pine trees, and with whose water, according to tradition, Saint Marinus baptized new followers of Christianity.
 According to legend, Marinus sought refuge in a cave in the Rupe della Baldasserona, located in the area of present-day Acquaviva, at the beginning of the 4th century.
-The Chiesa di Sant'Andrea church, built in the Middle Ages and remodeled several times since then, was built on the remains of a building from the 3rd century, which is said to be a church built by Marinus himself on the site of a pagan place of worship previously dedicated to the Roman god Mercurius.
+The Chiesa di Sant'Andrea, built in the Middle Ages and remodelled several times since then, stands on the remains of a building from the 3rd century, which is said to be a church built by Marinus himself on the site of a pagan place of worship previously dedicated to the Roman god Mercurius.
 A bronze figure depicting Mercurius sitting on a stone was found in the La Serra district.
 The name Acquaviva was first mentioned in 1253.

 In 885, the document Placito Feretrano was issued in the Corte di Stirvano on Monte Cerreto; it is the oldest known document attesting to San Marino's independence.